 3. Be bold!

 You don’t need to be a party animal or a socialite, squeezing in lectures between your hectic social schedule, but organising the odd day out, or even night in, can be a great way to make friends.
-If you aren’t the organising type, try to say yes more often if someone invites you to something – even if it’s not normally your kind of thing.
-It doesn’t have to be a grand event; get a coffee with your coursemates or make fajitas with your flatmates – spending time with people is the best way to get to know each other.
+If you aren’t the organising type, try to say yes more often if someone invites you to something – even if it’s not usually your kind of thing.
+It doesn’t have to be a grand event; get a coffee with your course mates or make fajitas with your flatmates – spending time with people is the best way to get to know each other.
 Be spontaneous and open-minded, and remember that sometimes the smallest gestures can mean a lot and bring people together.

 4. Be sociable – online and off

 Can’t find anyone on your course or in your flat?
-Try and be as helpful as you can to those who have questions, you might help someone who recognises you when you start uni, which can be a great conversation starter.
+Try and be as helpful as you can to those who have questions, as you might help someone who recognises you when you start uni, which can be a great conversation starter.

-5. Make the most of Freshers Week
+5. Make the most of Freshers' Week

-6. Get to know your coursemates
+6. Get to know your course mates

-7. Explore the local area
+8. Explore the local area

 Published: 17 April 2023